Fire up CrunchMatch today and start networking with TechCrunch Disrupt 2021 attendees – TechCrunch

 Based on the info you provided during registration, CrunchMatch searches for suitable candidates and sends out invitations so you can line up RSVPs in advance (you retain control over who you meet — it’s not SkyNet).
 Set up 1:1 video meetings, pitch investors, demo products or interview prospective employees.

-Here’s how two founders describe their experience using CrunchMatch.
+Here’s how two founders describe their experience using CrunchMatch:

 CrunchMatch made it easy to set up short networking sessions, and I used it to meet with founders in adjacent areas like climate or B2B SaaS.
 I met interesting people I wouldn’t necessarily have connected with otherwise. — Ashley Barrington, founder, MarketPearl.